 - From Dubai, bus 201 leaves at 7.30am, 3.30pm, and 11 pm from 800m north of Deira City Centre and arrives roughly six hours with a stop at the border and later at Azaiba station in Muscat.

 - The cost of a ticket is around 55AED.

 From Muscat bus leaves at 6.20am, 3.20pm and 11.20pm and take around 40 minutes longer.
 Buses make a small stop in Sohar (Oman).
 Women traveling alone usually sit at the front of the bus.
 The cost of a ticket is around 5.5OMR.

-WATCH DUBAI TO MUSCAT ROAD TRIP VIDEO WITH HINDI COMMENTARY
+WATCH DUBAI TO MUSCAT ROAD TRIP VIDEO – Best Day Trips From Muscat

 - Weekend trip to Musandam from Muscat or Dubai.